sandeepburra/sandeepburra/README.md

 ### Hi there 👋

-I am currently working in a datascience team of cyient.I enjoy learning emerging technologies and new developments in my field.
+I am currently working as a Data Science Consultant in EY GDS.I enjoy learning emerging technologies and new developments in my field.

 ### Things I'm good at 🔥